ncase/blog/src/posts/backlog.md

 Over the last few years, 4 of my friends (or should I say, 4+?) came out to me about having Dissociative Identity Disorder (DID) or some kind of plurality.

 (If 4 sounds unlikely, keep in mind the prevalence of DID in the general population is ~1%[^DID-myths], the median person has about ~291 people in their personal network[^network-size], and I'm in LGBTQ communities where folks are ~1.66x more likely to have been physically/sexually abused as kids, a risk factor for DID.[^LGBTQ-ACE] [IMPORTANT NOTE: Not all "split personalities" are caused by PTSD, cPTSD, or trauma.]
-So, munching the numbers, `0.01\*291\*1.66 = ~4.8`, 4-or-5 folks I know having DID is what I'd statistically expect.
-As for the rest of you, `0.01\*291 = ~2.9`, *you* can expect 2-or-3 folks you know to secretly have DID.)
+So, munching the numbers, \\(0.01*291*1.66 \approx 4.83\\), 4-or-5 folks I know having DID is what I'd statistically expect.
+As for the rest of you, \\(0.01*291 = 2.91\\), *you* can expect 2-or-3 folks you know to secretly have DID.)

 [^DID-myths]: Brand et al (2016): [Separating Fact from Fiction: An Empirical Examination of Six Myths About Dissociative Identity Disorder](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4959824/) See Table 1, "Dissociative Disorder Prevalence Studies > General Population".
 Results range from 1.10% (1 in 90) to 1.50% (1 in 67).